FOREX-Dollar supported ahead of Fed on brighter economic outlook

 In addition, while the euro is supported by relief after

-cut its debt by more than 100 billion euros, many market players
+and cut its debt by more than 100 billion euros, many market

 Portuguese government debt yields have been